by Rocco Menna Beer writer 11 May 2020

 And world's most iconic moustache

 Luigi Moretti, born in Udine, belonged to a family of wealthy Italian merchants.
 This trade of wine, grains and spirits provided him, with what turned about to be a very good foundation and understanding of commerce.
 At that time, Udine a sleepy little town, surrounded by stone walls, was still part of the Austrian Empire.
 Patriotic uprisings in the city were frequent and social unrest was commonplace.
 It was the demand from the soldiers for beer and an optimistic look to the future that lead Luigi to build his own brewery and start producing his own beer.
 Henceforth, Luigi Moretti’s “Beer and ice factory” was inaugurated in 1859!
 Despite his background in wholesale trade, no one quite anticipated the extent to which his brand would grow.
 The first bottle of Birra Moretti was sold in 1860 and has remained largely unchanged since then.
+A truly traditional Italian beer!
 Are you intersted in hearing more about this brewer?
 Check out the Birra Moretti brewer page!

 Birra Moretti L’Autentica is a 4.6% ABV golden lager.
 It gets its golden hues from the type of malt used for brewing.
 Birra Moretti Zero is equally as golden and delicious.
 There is just one major difference, an exclusive process that is used to remove the alcohol.
 They are both 100% Moretti and both fantastically thirst quenching, but the latter has 0% alcohol.